This story originally ran in 2017 and has been updated for the release of It Chapter Two.

 Stephen King’s work has been adapted so many times — sometimes by King himself — that it’s impossible to find a single unifying thread in all of the film adaptations.
 Sure, a lot of them are horror (certainly a lot of the worst are horror), but that’s largely because the boom period for King movies was the 1980s, when he was known solely as a horror writer.
 As his canvas (and reputation) has expanded over the years, his work has been turned into dramas, comedies, musicals, and even a Bollywood movie.

 Because of this dissonance, ranking King movies is particularly difficult: The Mangler and The Shawshank Redemption barely seem to exist on the same plane of dimensional existence, let alone on the same list of movies.
-But nonetheless, with the latest King adaptation, It, opening this week, we gave it the old college try.
+Nonetheless, with the latest King adaptation, It Chapter Two, opening this week, we gave it the old college try.
 (For the purposes of this list, we looked at theatrical releases only, and excluded Lawnmower Man, an “adaptation” so vastly different from the original that King sued to get his name off it.)
 With one notable exception, you’ll find the adapted movies turned out much like King himself: They got more serious and substantial with age.

 Eventually the Mangler develops legs and starts chasing people.
 It’s all terrible, but, you never know, it might be your thing.
 Maybe you’re into laundry-press cosplay.
 You do you.